fongandrew/hydeout/about.md

 ISBA is governed and structured under rules and regulations set by the [Charity Commission](https://www.gov.uk/government/organisations/charity-commission).
 See our [Board](/board) page for more information.

+> 🛈 The International Society for Biomolecular Archaeology (ISBA) is in the process of becoming a Charitable Incorporated Organisation registered in England.

 ## History

 <img align="right" width="300" src="/assets/images/misc/tube_rack.png">